 RAL 840 R

-In 1939-1940 this wild growth of colours led to a new numbering system under influence of the Wehrmacht, the RAL 840 R (=revisited).
-Under this system every colour was given a four number code and a name.
+In 1939-1940 this wild growth of colours led to a new numbering system under influence of the Wehrmacht, The RAL 840 R (=Revision).
+Under this reworked system every colour was given a four number code and a name.
 The first digit indicated the main group or shade.
-This chart remained in use to today as RAL 840 HR and also forms the basis of the RLM system.
+Each group started with the ‘pure’ shade, and moved in small intervals to the next ‘pure’ shade in the following group.
+This system was applied widely within all arms of the German government and armed forces such as the police, army, navy.
+It remains in use to this date as RAL 840 HR.
+At least initially it was also used by the air force, although copied via it’s own system.

 RAL 1xxx | Yellow | RAL 6xxx | Green |